TimCliff/condenser/app/help/en/faq.md

 <a class="anchor" name="What_are_other_ways_to_create_an_account_on_the_blockchain_besides_using_Steemit_com"></a>
 ## What are other ways to create an account on the blockchain besides using Steemit.com?

 If you are willing to pay your own signup fee, then there are other ways to create a new account on the blockchain.
-If you are not sure how to do this, you can ask for help in the <a href="https://steemit.chat/channel/help">Steemit.chat #help channel</a>.
+If you are not sure how to do this, you can ask for help in the <a href="https://steemit.chat/channel/help">#help</a> channel on <a href="https://steemit.chat/home">steemit.chat</a>.

 There is also a third-party tool called <a href="https://steemit.com/steemit/@someguy123/anonsteem-create-anonymous-steem-accounts-without-social-media">AnonSteem</a> that accepts Bitcoin and Litecoin to anonymously create a Steem account.